The ACT or Canberra region is famous for its crisp, award- winning white wines.

 regional wine event schedule, and related tourist attractions.

-Canberra Wineries - Check out the official travel site for a complete picture with picks from an array
+Canberra's Best Wineries - Check out the official travel site for top picks including locations, contact details and photos.